ycccc319/MGD-HSLR/README.md

 This repository contains the codes of the MGD-HSLR.

 ## Code files (matlab implementation)
-├─demo.m: experimental demonstration on Office31 (resnet50) dataset.
+├─demo.m: experimental demonstration on Office31 (resnet50) dataset.<br>
-├─MGDHSLR.m: the implementation of MGD-HSLR.
+├─MGDHSLR.m: the implementation of MGD-HSLR.<br>
-├─construct_dataset.m: the construction of the dataset.
+├─construct_dataset.m: the construction of the dataset.<br>
 └─utils: some auxiliary functions.

 ## Example usage